Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 Is Renewable Electricity Cheaper?

 Historically, eco-conscious consumers had to pay a steep premium to support green energy.
-However, the landscape has shifted dramatically.
-The technology costs for solar panels and wind turbines have plummeted, making them cheaper to build and operate than coal plants in many parts of the country.
+However, the financial landscape has shifted dramatically over the past decade.
+Thanks to massive improvements in manufacturing and deployment, the technology costs for solar panels and wind turbines have plummeted.

 How to Choose a Renewable Plan for Your Home

-We recommend looking for fixed-rate green plans.
-These lock in your price per kilowatt-hour for the duration of your contract, protecting you from seasonal price spikes.
+We highly recommend choosing a fixed-rate renewable plan.
+These plans lock in your price per kilowatt-hour for the entire duration of your contract, effectively shielding you from seasonal price spikes and market volatility.
 If you live in a regulated market where you can’t choose your supplier, check your local utility’s website.
 Many offer “green power programs” that allow you to support renewable generation for a small monthly fee.
 For more help finding providers in your area, visit our electric service hub.

 Learn more about Renewable Energy Plans